Mehran Modiri: Departure from Series Production

 In July 2016, during an appearance on Seven, Modiri said: “I’m exhausted.
 I haven’t been feeling well for a long time.
 I need a transformation.
 I’m leaving television and home video to focus on cinema, making one or two films annually.
 I’m tired and saturated with this type of work, and it no longer satisfies me.”

 5 PM Press Conference

 On 26 August 2016, a press conference for the film 5 PM was held at Homa Hotel, where Modiri answered questions about the film.
 His act of smoking during the event drew widespread reactions.
 The secretary-general of Iran’s Anti-Tobacco Association stated:

 “Any behavior by prominent and trusted individuals that endangers public health should not be overlooked.”

 2022 Protests

 Modiri initially expressed support for the Mahsa Amini protests in a video, siding with the protesters.
 However, he soon retracted his statements in a televised apology.

 Following this, IRIB filed a complaint against him.
 The move also drew strong criticism from the newspaper Kayhan and actress Pardis Ahmadiyeh, who, on 22 October 2022, posted critical remarks about Modiri on Instagram.
 Ahmadiyeh later apologized to him on her page.

+2025–2026 Protests

+Modiri boycotted the Fajr International Film Festival in protest of the government's crackdown of the 2025–2026 Iranian protests.